 Is Disney Cruise Line good for families?

 Yes.
-Disney Cruise Line is one of the strongest cruise options for families, especially families with younger kids who will enjoy character experiences, kids clubs, themed dining, and Disney entertainment.
+Disney Cruise Line is one of the strongest cruise options for families, especially families with younger kids who will enjoy character experiences, kids’ clubs, themed dining, Disney entertainment, and private destination experiences.

 Is Disney Cruise Line expensive?

 Disney Cruise Line is usually more expensive than many mainstream family cruise lines.
-The higher price can make sense for families who value Disney characters, service, entertainment, kids clubs, and a more included family cruise experience.
+The higher price can make sense for families who value Disney characters, service, entertainment, kids’ clubs, soft drinks at meals, and a more included family cruise experience.

 What is included on a Disney cruise?

-A Disney cruise generally includes your stateroom, meals, soft drinks at meals and beverage stations, snacks, ice cream, character meet-and-greets, Broadway-style shows, movies, and youth clubs.
-Extras such as excursions, spa services, alcohol, photos, nursery babysitting, and adult-only specialty dining usually cost extra.
+A Disney cruise generally includes your stateroom, meals in included dining venues, soft drinks at meals and beverage stations, snacks, ice cream, character meet-and-greets, Broadway-style shows, movies, and youth clubs.
+Extras such as excursions, spa services, alcohol, photos, nursery care, and adult-exclusive specialty dining usually cost extra.

 Does Disney Cruise Line have casinos?